BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/trinkets.md

 ### On use

 [Resonant Reservoir](https://www.wowhead.com/item=188272/resonant-reservoir) This trinket will provide you with a large amount of AoE damage and will by far be your best in slot.
-Paladins can actually not loot this and have to be traded it by a caster dps player.
+Paladins can actually not loot this by themselfs and have to be traded it.

 [Inscrutable Quantum Device](https://www.wowhead.com/item=179350/inscrutable-quantum-device?bonus=6805:1472) Will be your second best on-use trinket if you do not have Resonant Reservoir.
 Just imagine its a 4 minute cooldown instead of three.